Parent guide

 How to spot hidden Maths foundation gaps

-Hidden Maths gaps often appear only when questions become longer, less guided, or more symbolic.
-This guide helps parents notice the pattern earlier.
+Hidden Maths gaps usually stay hidden until the questions get longer, less guided, or more symbolic.
+This guide helps parents notice the pattern before that moment arrives.

 Cutaway visual showing hidden structural gaps